 Helmut Schlesinger ©picture alliance/Arne Dedert/dpa

-Guardian of the culture of stability – paying tribute to Helmut Schlesinger on his 100th birthday Guest contribution by Joachim Nagel, President of the Deutsche Bundesbank, in the Börsen-Zeitung
+Guardian of the culture of stability – paying tribute to Helmut Schlesinger on his 100th birthday Guest contribution in the Börsen-Zeitung

 Helmut Schlesinger turns 100 on 4 September, an anniversary that adds a wholly new numerical dimension to the honorary title of former Bundesbank President.
 Helmut Schlesinger is certainly no stranger to accolades celebrating his milestone birthdays.
 The “Börsen-Zeitung”, for one, marked his 80th birthday by writing that his name is synonymous with the pursuit of monetary stability, in a reference to the Bundesbank’s particular culture of stability, in which Mr Schlesinger’s thinking and attitudes resonate to this day.